wallrj/cassandra-operator/CONTRIBUTING.md

 ## Releasing

-Once a pull request has been merged, the commit in master should be tagged with a new version number and pushed.
-Only maintainers are able to do this.
+Only maintainers would need to do this:
+- Update the CHANGELOG.md with details of all the changes that have been merged since the last release
+- Tag the master branch with a new version number; this will trigger a new build which will release docker images labelled after the tag
+- Publish the release (via github), referencing issues and contributors

 This project follows the [Semantic Versioning](https://semver.org/) specification, and version numbers should be chosen accordingly.